 - Any special details such as hang-hole, vent, gusset, or recycled content claim

 Recycled content can change clarity, stiffness, and closure feel.
-That does not make it bad, but it does mean the bag needs extra attention during approval, especially if it is meant for retail display.
+That does not make it a problem, but it does mean the bag needs extra attention during approval, especially if it is meant for retail display.

 Cost, pricing, MOQ, and quote variables buyers should pin down